paillave/Etl.Net/docs/docs/intro.md

 > An ETL.NET extension can be developed, debugged and used within in 5mn... literally.

 ETL.NET extensibility is based on a simple development wether it is embedded within the application, in another shared assembly or a Nuget package.
 It is as simple as a couple of lines of code since a set of base classes permits extensions to be easily implemented for most of typical use cases.

+## What to know more?

+Go to [How it works section](/docs/quickstart/principle) if you are interested in the way ETL.NET works behind the scenes.